First Price vs. Second Price Auction Explained

 What is a Second-Price Auction in Programmatic Advertising?

 In programmatic advertising, a second-price auction is a digital buying model where the highest bidder wins the ad impression but pays only $0.01 more than the second-highest bid.
-This encourages advertisers to bid for the maximum amount they are willing to pay, as they often end up paying less than their bid.
+This encourages advertisers to bid for the maximum amount they are willing to pay, as they often pay less than their bid.

 In this type of auction, advertisers benefit from potentially lower costs since they do not pay their full bid amount, which can lead to more efficient use of their advertising budget.
 However, compared to first-price auctions, transparency regarding the actual cost of the impression and fees taken by SSPs or Ad Exchanges can be less clear.